kwyn/kwyn.github.io/_posts/2016-05-29-first-adventure-post.md

 He asked for our permit and my heart raced as Spang pulled out the Permit that was for Mariposa Lake He looked it over and then looked at us how I imagine a parent looks at kid who's just been caught with their hand in the cookie jar.
 I wouldn't be surprised if I was blushing either.
-"Well," he sighed after he lectured us about why there's a permit system "I'd like to see you heading back toward the trail head.
+"Well," he sighed after he lectured us about why there's a permit system "I'd like to see you heading back toward the trail head now.
 You have an awesome itinerary here and I think you would still have a good time on it.
 You should do it."
 We thanked him and put on our heavy packs and trudged back down to the trail head, our feet dragging and our heads hanging a bit lower.
 I sat at the trail head honestly trying not to cry, I was so disappointed and exhausted.
 Spang rubbed my shoulders and we discussed what we might do.